-We found 6 developmental behavioral pediatricians near Hartford, CT.
+We found 5 developmental behavioral pediatricians near Hartford, CT.

-Dr. Sarah Schlegel is a rehabilitation physician and developmental behavioral pediatrician.
+Dr. Sarah Schlegel is a physiatry (physical medicine & rehabilitation) and developmental-behavioral pediatrics specialist.
+In her practice, Dr. Schlegel focuses on behavioral medicine.
 Dr. Schlegel is affiliated with Hartford Hospital.
-She obtained her medical school training at the University of Connecticut School of Medicine and performed her residency at a hospital affiliated with Stony Brook University Medical Center.
+She is a graduate of the University of Connecticut School of Medicine.
+For her residency, Dr. Schlegel trained at a hospital affiliated with Stony Brook University Medical Center.

-Clinical interests: Developmental and Rehabilitation Medicine, Behavioral Pediatrics
+Clinical interests: Behavioral Medicine

-Clinical interests: Developmental
+Clinical interests: Consultation

 Dr. Paul Dworkin is a physician who specializes in developmental-behavioral pediatrics.
 He attended medical school at Johns Hopkins University School of Medicine.